 No!
 Attendance at the main Trinity campus in Dublin is not required as the whole course is delivered in Belfast.
 For those students who do wish to travel to Dublin, most will not need a visa, but there may be a requirement to obtain a short Irish visitor C visa for up to 3 months for some students depending on nationality.

-However, do ensure that if you plan to arrive via Dublin airport at the start of your studies and are visa-required for Ireland, that you obtain the necessary visa before travelling.

-As part of the Irish visitor visa application, you will need to post off your passport and the process can take several weeks, so do consider any travel plans.
-For example, if travelling home for Christmas at the end of autumn term, you may like to wait until returning to Belfast before applying.
+In addition, do ensure that if you plan to arrive via Dublin airport at the start of your studies and are visa-required for Ireland, that you obtain the necessary visa before travelling.
+It is worth noting that as part of the Irish visitor visa application you will need to post off your passport so do consider any travel plans.
+For example, if travelling home for Christmas, wait until returning to Belfast before applying.
 A Dublin field trip normally takes place in March/April, so applying for an Irish visitor visa in January would work well.
-It is a reasonably involved process however and comes at a cost, so it may not be worth it for one day trip alone but will be worthwhile for anyone who plans regular travel across the border, for example to take a Dublin module, or for sightseeing.